 Formatters5 min read

-Format YAML with indentation validation.
+Format YAML with indentation validation, offline on your desktop.
 Convert YAML to JSON and back.
 Check for syntax errors instantly.

-Try the free online tool mentioned in this guide:YAML Formatter & Validator
+Get the tool mentioned in this guide in the desktop app:YAML Formatter & Validator

 What is YAML and why format it?